samsquire/ideas4/README.md

 We want a btree indexing these columns and these relations.

+GraphQL is nearest to this idea.
+I want a linked list of this data or an object graph that looks like this.

 # 10. Access pattern serialization

 A format or data structure that represents an access pattern for data.